Legal Retrieval for Public Defenders: Empirical Evaluation of Retrieval Models and Rerankers

-\paragraph{Fine-tuning on existing legal retrieval benchmarks.} Next, we fine-tuned four smaller models (all-mpnet-v2, e5-base-v2, e5-large-v2, Qwen3-Embedding-0.6B) on two existing legal retrieval benchmarks: BarExam-QA and LePaRD.
+\paragraph{Fine-tuning on existing legal retrieval benchmarks.} Next, we fine-tuned four smaller models (all-mpnet-base-v2, E5-base-v2, E5-large-v2, Qwen3-Embedding-0.6B) on two existing legal retrieval benchmarks: BarExam-QA and LePaRD.
 All reported results are the mean of five independent fine-tuning runs with different seeds.
 Fine-tuning on these datasets leads to a decrease in Recall@5.
 In Figure \ref{fig:training-legal-retrieval-datasets}, we show averaged performance gains (or losses).
 We show exact results for all models in Appendix Table \ref{tab:recalls_training_updated}.
 To illustrate, the blue bars indicate the effect of further fine-tuning models on the BarExam-QA dataset.
-If evaluated on the same BarExam-QA dev set, performance increases by 1.7 points in Recall\@5, compared to the zero-shot retrieval of the same models.
+If evaluated on the same BarExam-QA dev set, performance increases by 1.7 points in Recall@5, compared to the zero-shot performance of the same models.
 Training on BarExam-QA also slightly increases performance on LePaRD.
-However, performance on both the NJ OPD and the PD dataset decreases.
+However, performance on both the proprietary NJOPD and the released PD dataset decreases.

 \paragraph{Fine-tuning on naive synthetic dataset.} Since fine-tuning on existing benchmarks does not lead to performance gain, we experiment with synthetic datasets.
-We first construct and evaluate a "naive" synthetic dataset generated by a Llama3-70B model \cite{grattafiori2024llama3herdmodels}.
+We first construct and evaluate a "naive" synthetic dataset generated by a Llama3-70B model \citep{grattafiori2024llama3herdmodels}.
 To construct the naive synthetic dataset, we generate a corresponding search query for each paragraph in our corpus.
 To prevent data leakage in this synthetic dataset, we remove all paragraphs which are annotated retrieval targets.
-We include four (query, paragraph) pairs from the NJ OPD dataset as few-shot examples to guide generation.
+We include four (query, paragraph) pairs from the proprietary dataset as few-shot examples to guide generation.
 The model prompt is shown in Appendix Figure \ref{fig:system_prompt}.
 Fine-tuning on this dataset increases performance on BarExam-QA and LePARD, indicating that there is some signal about legal similarity in that synthetic dataset.
 However, training on this dataset substantially decreases performance on the two public defense test sets.